 [Better Sex Products Review] For Play Couples’ Chocolate

 Whenever I encounter a sex-related thing I haven’t tried before, I immediately want to try it (and tell my readers all about it, obviously.)
-That’s why, when For Play Couples’ Chocolate came across my social feed recently, I immediately fired off an email to founder Victoria to enquire about featuring them on my blog.
+That’s why, when For Play Couples’ Sex Chocolate came across my social feed recently, I immediately fired off an email to founder Victoria to enquire about featuring them on my blog.

 She was kind enough to send me some samples of her company’s products to try.
 We decided to publish this review today in celebration of World Chocolate Day.